logo

 Recent instructions include:

-• State of Mauritius v BM (Supreme Court of Mauritius): researched grounds of appeal against a murder conviction in Mauritian criminal proceedings (led by Mathew Sherratt KC)
+• State of Mauritius v TL (Supreme Court of Mauritius): resisting an appeal against acquittal in an alleged customs fraud (led by Mathew Sherratt KC)

-• R v SF (Northampton Crown Court): successfully persuaded the CPS to drop charges of assault against an emergency worker on behalf of a client suffering from extreme psychiatric issues
+• R v SF (Northampton Crown Court): successfully persuaded the CPS to withdraw charges of assault against an emergency worker on behalf of a vulnerable client

 • R v AM (Kingston Crown Court): trial concerning assault on an emergency worker

-• R v DP (Staines Magistrates’ Court): successfully defended a 30-year-old autistic man accused of riding an e-scooter without insurance, whilst drunk and whilst banned from driving
+• R v DP (Staines Magistrates’ Court): successfully defended a 30-year-old autistic man accused of riding an e-scooter without insurance/whilst drunk/whilst banned from driving

 • R v GS (Lincoln Crown Court): trial concerning intentional strangulation